 One day in Niagara

 Niagara Falls is an exciting, year-round destination with no shortage of things to do.
-Aside from the obvious draw that calls to visitors from around the world, you’ll find authentic attractions, fascinating heritage sites, pristine natural spaces and locally sourced culinary experiences.
-It’s a lot to take in, especially if you’re short on time.
-To help, here is a suggested one-day itinerary to get the very best of Niagara Falls while you’re here.
+Aside from the obvious draw that attracts visitors from around the world, you’ll find authentic attractions, fascinating heritage sites, pristine natural spaces and locally sourced culinary experiences.
+It can be a lot to take in, especially if you’re short on time!

 8:00 AM - Start with the best part

-Let’s cut right to the chase.
-You’re here to see Niagara Falls, so what better place to start your day?
-The brink of the Canadian Horseshoe Falls features a pedestrian promenade next to the historic Table Rock Centre.
+Let’s get right to the point.
+You’re here to see Niagara Falls, so what better place to start your day than at the brink of the Canadian Horseshoe Falls?
+This breathtaking spot features a pedestrian promenade next to the historic Table Rock Centre.
 Grab a coffee and step out into what will surely be the most memorable moment of your trip.
 The sight, sound, smell and feel of Niagara Falls is unforgettable.

 9:00 AM - Now journey below

-Now that you’ve gotten a look at the brink, how about a trip to the base?
-Just inside Table Rock Centre, Journey Behind the Falls takes you down historic tunnels into the bedrock next to the Horseshoe Falls.
-You’ll explore tunnels with openings behind the crashing sheets of water, but most importantly you’ll step out onto the lower observation deck that sends 13 storeys of water crashing down from above.
-If you thought they were loud from above, wait until you’re standing beneath them!
+Now that you’ve seen the brink of the falls, how about a trip to the base?
+Just inside Table Rock Centre, Journey Behind the Falls takes you down into the bedrock next to the Horseshoe Falls.
+You’ll descend 125 feet and explore 130-year-old tunnels with openings behind crashing sheets of water.
+On the lower observation deck, you’ll see up to 2,800 cubic metres of water plunge down from 13 storeys above you.
+If you thought the falls were loud from above, wait until you’re standing beneath them!

-If you’re staying for dinner, head upstairs to Table Rock House Restaurant, a “brand new” flagship restaurant launched in 2019, taking back the building’s historic roots of Table Rock House with a modern flair.
+Finish off the day in grand style with an incredible meal at Table Rock House Restaurant, the closest you can dine to the Canadian Horseshoe Falls.
 Chef Elbert Wiersema and the Niagara Parks Culinary team are always hard at work designing and preparing locally sourced dishes to try and compete with the view of the falls only a stone’s throw away.